zack-bitcoin/amoveo/docs/design/byzantine_rationality.md

 Byzantine Rationality
 ==========

-There are 2 popular security models in cryptocurrency: Byzantine fault tolerant (BFT) modeling, and rational modeling.
+There are 2 popular security models in cryptocurrency: Byzantine fault tolerant (BFT) modelling, and rational modelling.

-BFT modeling comes from theory of distributed database design, which is a part of computer science.
+BFT modelling comes from theory of distributed database design, which is a part of computer science.
-BFT modeling is based off the assumption that your database has N nodes, and that attackers have modified the code on less than 1/3rd of your database nodes.
+BFT modelling is based off the assumption that your database has N nodes, and that attackers have modified the code on less than 1/3rd of your database nodes.
-We can only use BFT modeling for systems where we are certain that >2/3rds of the nodes will always run the default version of the software.
+We can only use BFT modelling for systems where we are certain that >2/3rds of the nodes will always run the default version of the software.

-Rational modeling comes from game theory, and the theory of evolution.
+Rational modelling comes from game theory, and the theory of evolution.
-Rational modeling is based off the assumption that users prefer owning more value instead of less.
+Rational modelling is based off the assumption that users prefer owning more value instead of less.
 Over time, people who have a more rational strategy will end up owning a larger portion of the value in the system.
 So the rationality assumption becomes more accurate as the system evolves.

-Why BFT modeling does not work for blockchain
+Why BFT modelling does not work for blockchain
 ==========

 A proof can only be as strong as the assumptions it is based upon.